comradequinn/q/README.md

 ### Removal

-To remove `q`, delete the binary from `/usr/bin` (or the location it was originally to).
-You may also wish to delete its application directory that stores user preferences and chat history; this is located at `~/.q`.
+To remove `q`, delete the binary from `/usr/bin` (or the location it was originally installed to).
+You may also wish to delete its application directory.
+This stores user preferences and session history and is located at `~/.q`.

 ## Quick Start